 If the Ethics Committee determines in its discretion that additional subject matter expertise is needed to satisfy its obligations to determine probable cause for a proceeding, or to determine any fact in issue, the Committee may consult with any subject matter expert(s) at any time during the investigation.
-Any subject matter expert must have familiarity with the specific type of case.

-The Ethics Committee shall provide written notice of the assisting subject matter expert(s) to the Respondent.
-The Respondent has twenty-one (21) business days after issuance of the notice to object in writing to the consulting expert's appointment.
-Respondent's failure to file written objections to the subject matter expert(s) appointment waives any and all objections to the appointment of and consultation with the subject matter expert(s).
+The Ethics Committee shall provide written notice of the assisting subject matter consultant to the Respondent.
+The Respondent has twenty-one (21) calendar days after issuance of the notice to object in writing to the consulting expert's appointment.
+Respondent's failure to file written objections to the consulting expert(s) appointment waives any and all objections to the appointment and use of the consultant expert(s).